Application Tips & FAQs

 International Artists

 We welcome artists from all over the world.
 If you are applying from outside of Canada, it is your responsibility to get the appropriate paperwork and understand the COVID restrictions to enter Canada to sell your works.
 The Toronto Outdoor Art Fair does not provide invitations to artists for Visa applications.
 All travel, accommodations, shipping and customs expenses are your responsibility.
 We recommend working with a licensed customs broker to import your work into Canada.
-International artists are encouraged to apply to the online portion of the Fair.
+International artists are encouraged to apply Exclusively Online.
 Please do not contact us for letters of invitation.

 How are applications selected?